mindspore-ai/docs/tutorials/training/source_en/use/load_model_for_inference_and_transfer.md

 1. Search the model of interest on [MindSpore Hub Website](https://www.mindspore.cn/resources/hub/) and get the related `url`.

 2. Load the model from MindSpore Hub using the `url`.
-Note that the parameter `include_top` is provided by the model developer.
+Note that the parameter `include_top` is provided by the model developer, and `src.dataset` shown below is located in [GoogleNet directory](https://gitee.com/mindspore/mindspore/blob/r0.7/model_zoo/official/cv/googlenet/src/dataset.py).

    ```python
    import mindspore